toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 The best usecase which demonstrates PhantomData's is the [Typestate](https://cliffle.com/blog/rust-typestate/) pattern. `PhantomData<T>` is used in the Typestate pattern to switch implementation behavior based on the type `T`.
-However, since there is no need to actually instiantiate T (we only need the type `T` to switch behavior), it will emit an unused warning unless included in PhantomData.
+However, since there is no need to actually instantiate T (we only need the type `T` to switch behavior), it will emit an unused warning unless included in PhantomData.